TOURS FOR FIRST-TIMERS

 With 100 itineraries, NYC Discovery prides itself on offering Manhattan’s largest selection.
-Choices range from areas like Central Park; to historical, like Civil War NY and Titanic; to a Taste of Chinatown (dim sum and green-tea ice cream) or Brooklyn Heights/Cobble Hill (egg creams and spinach pie).
+Choices range from areas like Central Park, to Civil War NY and Titanic, to a Taste of Chinatown (dim sum and green-tea ice cream) or Brooklyn Heights/Cobble Hill (egg creams and spinach pie).
 Guides emphasize quirky stuff, like the specific subway grate where Marilyn Monroe flashed her gams in The Seven Year Itch.
 Special holiday tours are also offered.

 Schedule: Call for details.
 Private and public tours available

 If you ask the concierge at the Four Seasons for a walking-tour recommendation, you’ll be directed to Joyce Gold, a 30-year vet of street-talking who teaches history at NYU.
 Need further credentials?
 Joyce was once praised by the Hollywood Reporter for “her ability to make the earliest Dutch settlement sound like a gripping miniseries.”

 Schedule: Wed., Sat.-Sun.; check website for times.
 Private tours also available.

 Cost: $20; seniors (62+) $15.